revilowaldow/BITC/Sessions/2026/Naoe Eazam.md

 My life's work is a series of tomes related to a specific field of lore.
 (Dimensional and planar crossover)

 Flaw
+Unlocking an ancient mystery is worth the price of a civilization.

 Event occurs
 New path of vengeance upon captor